 Learning to build self compassion

 Did you know that approximately 70% of women are unhappy with their body shape or weight?
 The traditional weight management message for people with larger bodies was to eat healthier and do more exercise.
-Unfortunately the use of the terms obese, morbidly obese and overweight combined with years of unsuccessful dieting and on and off again exercise regimes have led to higher levels of body image distress and no improvement in overall levels of health.
+Unfortunately the use of weight stigmatising terms combined with years of unsuccessful dieting and on and off again exercise regimes have led to higher levels of body image distress and no improvement in overall levels of health.

 New research has begun to show that the way we speak to ourselves about our bodies can make a significant difference in long-term physical and mental health outcomes.
 Building self-compassion into your day can improve overall levels of body image and has also been shown to have better outcomes than traditional weight management advice alone, for people wishing to loose weight.